abhiabhi0/obsidan-programmerCave/Java/IOC.md

    - Another way to achieve IoC is the **Service Locator Pattern**, where objects request their dependencies from a central registry or locator.
 This pattern, however, is less favored compared to DI due to its complexity and tight coupling to the service locator.

 3. **Event-Driven Architectures**:
-   - IoC can also be seen in event-driven architectures where components communicate via events.
-Components are loosely coupled since they only respond to specific events without knowing the details of event producers.
+   - <mark class="hltr-b">IoC can also be seen in event-driven architectures where components communicate via events.
+Components are loosely coupled since they only respond to specific events without knowing the details of event producers</mark>.

 ### Benefits of IoC